SFDO-Community/Summit-Events-App/docs/set-up.md

 There are two permission sets tracked in this application.
 These permission sets can be applied

-**UST Events Admin**:
+**Summit Events Admin**:
 Apply to admin users that need to create and maintain events.

-**UST Event Registrant**: Needs to be applied to the Guest User of your site for public access to registration forms.
+**Summit Events Registrant**: Needs to be applied to the Guest User of your site for public access to registration forms.

-#### Apply UST Event Registrant premission set to the Guest User of your site
+#### Apply Summit Events Registrant premission set to the Guest User of your site

 1. Go to Sites in Setup